The Lost Fort

 Details of the crossing cupola

-The interior of the cathedral was severely damanged in a fire in 1533, and during the Calvinist iconoclasitc fury, much was destroyed as well, but today several paintings of Rubens as well as other works from his compatriots are displayed in the church.
+The interior of the cathedral was severely damanged by a fire in 1533, and during the Calvinist iconoclasitc fury, much was destroyed as well, but today several paintings of Rubens as well as other works from his compatriots are displayed in the church.
 Most of the other interior is Neo-Gothic, like fe. the choir stalls.

 The cathedral is closely surrounded by houses, so it was difficult to get good exterior shots.
 But I found a nook between roofs where I got get a closeup of some flying buttresses.
 I'll save a few more photos for another post about the cathedral.